Title Capitalization Tool For Windows, Convert Directly Where You Type

 Copy Your Text To An Online Capitalization Converter

-As a title case converter this is by far the slowest method to do title capitalization, there are dozens of online tools for changing capitalization, (Sentence case converter, Change case , and many others), while using an online case converter is useful, it’s major downside in comparison to the first method is that you need to go back and forth between the website and your work every time you need to make a title case conversion, why waste 10-40sec on a round-trip every time you need to change caps, when a title capitalization tool will do it in place in a fraction of a second.
+As a title case converter this is by far the slowest method to do title capitalization, there are dozens of online tools for changing capitalization, (Sentence case converter, Change case , and many others), while using an online case converter is useful, it’s major downside in comparison to the first method is that you need to go back and forth between the website and your work every time you need to make a title case conversion, why waste 10-40sec on a round-trip every time you need to change caps, when you can do it directly in place using a shortcut.

 - Offered by dozens of sites